Skip to main content

 Relational practice relies on children, families, and care experienced adults trusting that their voice will be heard in decisions that affect them.
 Accurate record keeping that can evidence views were sought through participation and engagement and listening, that views were taken account of, and that views informed any decision is critical.
 When documenting decisions, respecting the right to access care records needs to be front of mind.

-The anticipated Scottish Government consultation on the Hearings Redesign is likely to include consideration of changes to language within and around the Children’s Hearings System, informed by the ‘Language Leaders’ work led by Our Hearings Our Voice and supported by the Children’s Hearings Improvement Partnership.
+July: The Scottish Government put out a consultation on the Children’s Hearings Redesign which included consideration of changes to language within and around the Children’s Hearings System, informed by the ‘Language Leaders’ work led by Our Hearings Our Voice and supported by the Children’s Hearings Improvement Partnership.

 The actions outlined in the Voice foundation are fully embedded at every stage to progress actions on Documenting decisions.